-- 3.1 Definitions of Terms Specific to This Standard: - 3.1.1 Halon 1211-the halogenated hydrocarbon compound Bromochlorodifluoromethane used as a fire extinguishing medium. - 3.1.1.1 Discussion-The halon terminology system provides a convenient means to reference halogenated hydrocarbon fire extinguishants.
+3.1 Definitions of Terms Specific to This Standard:

+3.1.1 Halon 1301-The halogenated hydrocarbon compound Bromotrifluoromethane used as a fire extinguishing medium.

+3.1.1.1 Discussion-The halon terminology system provides a convenient means to reference halogenated hydrocarbon fire extinguishants.
 Halogenated hydrocarbons are acyclic saturated hydrocarbons in which one or more of the hydrogen atoms have been replaced by atoms from the halogen series (that is, fluorine, chlorine, bromine, and iodine).
-By definition, the first digit of the halon numbering system represents the number of carbon atoms in the compound molecule; the second digit, the number of fluorine atoms; the third digit, the number of chlorine atoms; the fourth digit, the number of bromine atoms; and the fifth digit, the number of iodine atoms.
-Trailing zeros are not expressed.
-Unaccounted for valence requirements are assumed to be hydrogen atoms.
+By definition, the first digit of the halon numbering system represents the number of carbon atoms in the compound molecule; the second digit, the number of fluorine atoms; the third digit, the number of bromine atoms; the fourth digit, the number of bromine atoms in the compound molecule.